baileytec-labs/llama-on-lambda/README.md

 Docker images, code, buildspecs, and guidance provided as proof of concept only and for educational purposes only.

+### Update: The Docker container has been upgraded to now be fully compatible with the [OpenAI API Spec](https://platform.openai.com/docs/api-reference/introduction)

 ## Backgorund

 Today, there is an explosion of generative AI capabilities across various platforms.
 Recently, an [open source release of a LLaMa compatible model](https://github.com/openlm-research/open_llama) was trained on the open RedPyjama Dataset, which now opens the possibilities for more freedom to use these types of generative models in various applications.